msalmonse/csv2/json.md

 e.g. _25 == 2<sup>4</sup> + 2<sup>3</sup> + 2<sup>0</sup>_ which would mean that the
 fifth, fourth and first row or column would be enabled.
 A value of -1 means all plots.

+<a id="fn6">6</a>: These options accept a list of words separated by spaces up until the next flag
+or option.
+If there are none before the file names then a `--` can be used to terminate the list.